spack/spack/lib/spack/docs/build_settings.rst

 * Packages are not discoverable by default: For a package to be discoverable with ``spack external find``, it needs to add special logic.
 See :ref:`here <make-package-findable>` for more details.
+* The current implementation collects and examines executable files and looks for pkg-config files in the default directories or those specified with the PKG_CONFIG_PATH environment variable.
-* The current implementation only collects and examines executable files, so it is typically only useful for build/run dependencies (in some cases if a library package also provides an executable, it may be possible to extract a meaningful Spec by running the executable - for example the compiler wrappers in MPI implementations).
+  The former is typically only useful for build/run dependencies (in some cases if a library package also provides an executable, it may be possible to extract a meaningful Spec by running the executable - for example the compiler wrappers in MPI implementations).
+Using custom extraction code in packages it is generally possible to extract more information using this method, thus the pkg-config method is only used as fallback and is used for those packages which have not been found thru binaries.
 * The logic does not search through module files, it can only detect packages with executables defined in ``PATH``; you can help Spack locate externals which use module files by loading any associated modules for